Samahu/RepData_PeerAssessment1/PA1_template.md

 Medians Differ? 'is.NA' value mismatch: 7 in current 8 in target

 Impact?
-It makes the estimates of total steps per day greater or equal to without imputing TRUE In addition the means and medians in the for sets with imputation has less number of NAs
+It makes the estimates of total steps per day greater or equal to without imputing NA In addition the means and medians in the for sets with imputation has less number of NAs

 ## Are there differences in activity patterns between weekdays and weekends?